Rumpke Sanitary Landfill: Elevated temperatures

 (HCPH), and Colerain Township Fire have been involved in trying to resolve the issue.

 Miscellany

-A 14-year-old circus elephant and the world's largest Hershey's bar are some of the items buried in the landfill.
+A 14-year-old circus elephant, the world's largest Hershey's bar and a Super Bowl ring are some of the items buried in the landfill.

 Landfill gas recovery

 Three methane gas recovery facilities, owned by Montauk Energy Capital, operate on the landfill.
 The first plant opened in 1986, then the second opened in 1995, and the third opened in 2007.
 These facilities convert the methane gas into natural gas.
 The plants can recover about 15 Mcuft/d of landfill gas, making it the largest recovery operation of its kind in the world.
 Distributed by Duke Energy Corporation, the natural gas energy from the natural gas from the three facilities combined is enough to power 25,000 homes and businesses.